 It is important for children and their parents to stay in contact and be assured each other are OK.
 Children can visit by arrangement with the ward manager.
 We have specially designed family visiting rooms at most of our sites to provide the right environment for families to spend time together.

 No pets are permitted.
-Guide dogs and disability dogs are allowed.
+Guide dogs and sensory/disability dogs are allowed.
 Please contact the ward manager in advance to arrange visits.

 Improving Health and Wellbeing

 Please help us to improve the health of the people in our care.
 Avoid bringing drink or food that has a high sugar content such as juice, fizzy drinks, sweets and chocolate.